mamathew98/code2gether/README.md

 npm start
 ```

-5) Go to `/PeerServer` and run `npm install` and wait for dependecies to get installed
+5) Open another Terminal and head to `/PeerServer` and run `npm install` and wait for dependecies to get installed

 ```
 cd /PeerServer